josefernandoferreiragomes/ProxyClientGenerator/ReadMe.md

   ```

 By following these steps, you now have a demonstration app that illustrates how to use command-line scripts to generate both API and web service proxies and consume them from a client project.

+Further improvements:
+Download the json an wsdl files locally before generating the proxies, for auditing purposes.
+Provide commands to install dotnet-svcutil and nswag if not already installed.